-The Avaya Gxxx Manager
+Avaya Gxxx Manager

-You can also use the Avaya Gxxx Manager to configure most features of the Branch Gateway.
+You can also use Avaya Gxxx Manager to configure most features of Branch Gateway.
 The Avaya Gxxx Manager is a GUI application.
-You can access the Avaya Gxxx Manager from Avaya Integrated Management software or from a web browser.
-Most of the commands that are available through the Branch Gateway CLI are also available through the Avaya Gxxx Manager.
+You can access Avaya Gxxx Manager from the Avaya Integrated Management software or from a web browser.
+Most of the commands that are available through the Branch Gateway CLI are also available through Avaya Gxxx Manager.

-The Avaya Gxxx Manager supports SNMP over IPv4 only and only presents IPv4 information.
+Avaya Gxxx Manager supports SNMP over IPv4 only.

-For more information about the Avaya Gxxx Manager, see Avaya G450 Manager User Guide.
+For more information about Avaya G430 Manager, see Avaya Integrated Management G430 Device Manager User Guide.